-13.2 How COB Works
+12.2 HOW COB WORKS

 If the member is covered by another plan or plans, the benefits under this Plan and the other plan(s) will be coordinated.
-This means one plan pays its full benefits first, and then the other plan(s) pay(s).
+This means one plan pays its full benefits first, and then any other plans pay.
 The order of benefit determination rules govern the order in which each plan will pay a claim for benefits.